Fall 2025 NAASC election

 NAASC members are expected to fulfill their duties (regular engagement in email, meetings & activities) to receive travel funds and to remain in good-standing on NAASC.

-1. Join a subcommittee/working group of their choice (usually meets 1 hour/month or 1 hour/quarterly) (Footnote 1)
+1. Join a subcommittee/working group of their choice (usually meets ~1 hour/month or 3 hours/quarterly) (Footnote 1)

 2. Join quarterly all NAASC zoom meetings (meets ~1 hour, quarterly)